Kerbas-ad-astra/SMURFF/README.md

 	* SRBs (baselining with the Kickback compared to the Space Shuttle SRBs) get their dry masses reduced by 40% and specific impulses get buffed by 40 seconds.
 Their thrusts are left unchanged -- fuel density and TWR are already close to reality.
 * Probes, command pods, and cargo bays are excluded from getting their masses straight-up cut in half by the fuel-switching or engine patches.
 (If they have engines, their thrusts still get improved by 50%.)

 The result is that rockets have more Earth-like mass fractions and thus are able to achieve Earth-like payload masses without requiring the construction of horrible asparagus monsters.
 To compare: with stock part masses, to get the Mk1-2 capsule (plus parachute and heat shield) up into space, I need to convert the Kerbal X into the "Kerbal X Triple-Heavy" (or "Kerbal 7"), with 6 asparagus-staged size 2 boosters identical to the core (actually, identical plus the round X200-6R tank from TurboNisuReloaded) and an extended upper-stage tank (an X200-32 instead of the stock -16).
-It gets just shy of 7 tons into LEO (not counting the spent upper stage) with a 465-ton rocket (not counting the payload) which blows up the launchpad at takeoff.
-With SMURFF, I can lose two of those boosters and get 9.5 tons into orbit (not counting the spent upper stage) with a 296-ton rocket (not counting the payload).
-The Falcon 9 v1 got 10.5 tons into orbit and weighed 335 tons, using slightly less efficient engines than the Skipper and Poodle, so I figure I'm close enough for Kerbal work.
+It gets just shy of 7 tons into LEO (not counting the spent upper stage) with a 465-ton rocket (not counting the payload -- almost 70 times as much rocket as payload) which blows up the launchpad at takeoff.
+With SMURFF, I can lose four of those boosters and get 6 tons into orbit (not counting the spent upper stage) with a 181-ton rocket (not counting the payload -- 30 times as much rocket as payload).
+The Falcon 9 v1 got 10.5 tons into orbit and weighed 335 tons (31 times as much rocket as payload), using slightly less efficient engines than the Skipper and Poodle, so I figure I'm close enough for Kerbal work.

 ##Dependencies